 There are three primary purposes for this notice.
-First, people who may be affected by activities in floodplains and wetlands and those who have an interest in the protection of the natural environment should be given an opportunity to express their concerns and provide information about these areas.
+First, people who may be affected by activities in floodplain and wetland and those who have an interest in the protection of the natural environment should be given an opportunity to express their concerns and provide information about these areas.
 Commenters are encouraged to offer alternative sites outside of the floodplain and wetland, alternative methods to serve the same project purpose, and methods to minimize and mitigate impacts.
 Second, an adequate public notice program can be an important public educational tool.
-The dissemination of information and request for public comment about floodplains and wetlands can facilitate and enhance Federal efforts to reduce the risks and impacts associated with the occupancy and modification of these special areas.
-Third, as a matter of fairness, when the Federal government determines it will participate in actions taking place in floodplains and wetlands, it must inform those who may be put at greater or continued risk.
+The dissemination of information and request for public comment about floodplain and wetland can facilitate and enhance Federal efforts to reduce the risks and impacts associated with the occupancy and modification of these special areas.
+Third, as a matter of fairness, when the Federal government determines it will participate in actions taking place in floodplain and wetland, it must inform those who may be put at greater or continued risk.

-Written comments must be received by the City of Haleyville at the following address on or before December 28, 2018: City of Haleyville, 911 21st Street, Haleyville, AL 35565 and 205-486-3121, Attention: Ken Sunseri, Mayor.
-A full description of the project may also be reviewed from Monday through Friday, 8 a.m. to 5 p.m. at above address.
-Comments may also be submitted via email at email@example.com.
+Written comments must be received by the City of Haleyville at the following address on or before 1/21/2021: City of Haleyville, 911 21st Street, Haleyville, Alabama 35565 and 205-486-3121, Attention: Ken Sunseri, Mayor.
+A full description of the project may also be reviewed from 8:00 a.m. to 5:00 p.m. at the address above.
+Comments may also be submitted via email at haleyvillemayor@ cityofhaleyville. com.